A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Relativistic gauge theory of fractons

+At this point, it is convenient to establish the nomenclature of the fields.
+In analogy to electrodynamics, the scalar field will be the fracton itself, the \emph{fracton field}, just like the electron is the charge carrier in electrodynamics.
+The gauge field will be called the \emph{fractonic potential}.
+Finally, the field strength will be called simply by \emph{fractonic field}, see table \ref{table1}.

-To construct the gauge invariant action of the matter sector we demand covariance and locality.
-Following \cite{Pretko:2020cko}, the definition of a covariant derivative is not a trivial task.
-In fact, a non-linear covariant derivative must be defined,
+To construct the gauge invariant action of the matter sector we demand, again: gauge invariance, covariance and polynomial locality in the fields and their derivatives.
+It turns out that the action depends at most on first derivatives will not be possible if we wish to keep gauge invariance.
+In fact, as discussed in \cite{Pretko:2020cko}, the definition of a covariant derivative is not a trivial task.
+Inevitably, a non-linear covariant derivative must be defined by